ibm-cloud-docs/EventStreams-gen2/getting-started.md

 {: #produce_data_ui}
 {: ui}

-To connect to {{site.data.keyword.messagehub}, a Virtual Private Endpoint (VPE) for VPC must be created to establish a secure private connection.
+To connect to {{site.data.keyword.messagehub}}, a Virtual Private Endpoint (VPE) for VPC must be created to establish a secure private connection.

 Follow [the instructions to connect to your instance](/docs/EventStreams-gen2?topic=EventStreams-gen2-connecting) to create a VPE and run a producer and consumer application to send and recieve data.

-## Step 6: Connect {{site.data.keyword.mon_full_notm}} for operational visibility by using the console
+## Step 6: Connect {{site.data.keyword.monitoringlong_notm}} for operational visibility by using the console
 {: #connect_monitoring_ui}
 {: ui}